googleworkspace/solutions/event-session-signup/README.md

----
-title: Sign up for sessions at an event
+# Sign up for sessions at an event

-description: Allows event attendees to sign up for sessions at an event then creates and emails a personalized itinerary.
+_Allows event attendees to sign up for sessions at an event then creates and emails a personalized itinerary._

-labels: Apps Script, Sheets, Forms, Docs, Gmail
-material_icon: event
-create_time: 2019-06-20
-update_time: 2019-07-31
----
+Last update: July, 2019

 Quickly create an end to end conference registration system.
 Start with the conference event information listed in a Google Sheet, then use Apps Script to